sovit-123/yolov1_pytorch/README.md

-# A Simple YOLOV1 Training Pipeline on the PASCAL VOC Data using the PyTorch Framework
+# YOLOV1 Training Pipeline on the PASCAL VOC Data using the PyTorch Framework

 This repository contains YOLOV1 training pipeline on the PASCAL VOC 2007 and 2012 data using the PyTorch framework. **A few points:**

-* This respository can be used for understanding the entire YOLOV1 training pipeline, starting from:
-  * Dataset creation.
-  * Model building.
-  * YOLO loss function.
-  * Evaluation.
-  * Prediction/inference on images and videos using the trained model.
-* The code base contains the YOLOV1 backbone (termed as Darknet here onward) and VGG11 backbones as they are the simplest to understand.
-* The code base will be well commented for proper understanding of each part.

-## ***Note: Use this repository/code for any project/learning with/without attribution.
+## ***Note: Use this repository/code for any project/learning.
+A simple reference/attribution to the repository is enough.
 Completely OPEN for any use.***

 ## Steps to Train

-### First of All, Download and Extract the Data
+### First of All, Download and Extract the Data (Download to any directory of your choice)

 * [Download VOC 2007 trainval from here](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar).
   * Or `wget http://host.robots.ox.ac.uk/pascal/VOC/voc2007/VOCtrainval_06-Nov-2007.tar` in terminal.